How to get Ethrereum Full Node on AWS

 This section describes how to launch and connect to Ethrereum Full Node in Amazon Web Services (AWS).

-- Open Ethereum Full Node VM listing on AWS marketplace
+- Open Ethereum Full Node with PoS VM listing on AWS marketplace

 - Click on Continue to subscribe.

 - Login with your credentials and follow the instruction.

 - Note: After login, it will take you to the default annual contract page.
 If you do not want to provision the solution with annual contract then please skip this page by not selecting any values from the dropdown menus as shown below.

 - Make sure the Total contract price is $0 and then Click on Continue to configuration button on top right corner.

 - Next page will show you the details about hourly, monthly and annual pricing.
 If you don’t configure the annual contract, the instance get provisioned on hourly basis.

 - Select a Region where you want to launch the VM(such as US East (N.Virginia))